metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Required:

 - `name` (String) Name is the name of the operating system.
-The currently supported values are linux and windows.
-Additional value may be defined in future and can be one of: https://github.com/opencontainers/runtime-spec/blob/master/config.md#platform-specific-configuration Clients should expect to handle additional values and treat unrecognized values in this field as os: null
+The currently supported values are linux and windows.Additional value may be defined in future and can be one of:https://github.com/opencontainers/runtime-spec/blob/master/config.md#platform-specific-configurationClients should expect to handle additional values and treat unrecognized values in this field as os: null

+<a id="nestedatt--spec--servers--pod--spec--resource_claims"></a>
+### Nested Schema for `spec.servers.pod.spec.resource_claims`

+Required:

+- `name` (String) Name uniquely identifies this resource claim inside the pod.This must be a DNS_LABEL.

+Optional:

+- `source` (Attributes) Source describes where to find the ResourceClaim. (see [below for nested schema](#nestedatt--spec--servers--pod--spec--resource_claims--source))

+<a id="nestedatt--spec--servers--pod--spec--resource_claims--source"></a>
+### Nested Schema for `spec.servers.pod.spec.resource_claims.source`

+Optional:

+- `resource_claim_name` (String) ResourceClaimName is the name of a ResourceClaim object in the samenamespace as this pod.
+- `resource_claim_template_name` (String) ResourceClaimTemplateName is the name of a ResourceClaimTemplateobject in the same namespace as this pod.The template will be used to create a new ResourceClaim, which willbe bound to this pod.
+When this pod is deleted, the ResourceClaimwill also be deleted.
+The pod name and resource name, along with agenerated component, will be used to form a unique name for theResourceClaim, which will be recorded in pod.status.resourceClaimStatuses.This field is immutable and no changes will be made to thecorresponding ResourceClaim by the control plane after creating theResourceClaim.

+<a id="nestedatt--spec--servers--pod--spec--scheduling_gates"></a>
+### Nested Schema for `spec.servers.pod.spec.scheduling_gates`

+Required:

+- `name` (String) Name of the scheduling gate.Each scheduling gate must have a unique name field.

 <a id="nestedatt--spec--servers--pod--spec--tolerations"></a>